 By 1910, Willis was an incorporated city of the third class.
 At that time, it was still a station on the Missouri Pacific Railroad.
 It had a bank, several general stores, telegraph and express offices, and an international money order post office with one rural route.
 The population in 1910 was 188.

-In the next years, the town did not grow, its population declined, and its post office closed on January 31, 1960.
-Willis high school graduated its last class in 1965.
+In the following years, the town did not grow; its population declined, and its post office closed on January 31, 1960.
+Willis High School graduated its last class in 1965.

 Today, Willis still displays a couple of old business buildings, homes, a grain elevator, and several silos.
 The former high school is in a state of decay and has crumbled in on itself.
 The area is still called home to about 35 people.

-Willis is located east of U.S. Highway 73/159 between Horton and Hiawatha.
+Willis is east of U.S. Highway 73/159 between Horton and Hiawatha.